Scientists identify dinosaur with the longest neck ever seen in an animal

 These types of dinosaurs are known for their large size, long neck and tail, four-legged stance and plant-eating diet.

-Dippy – the famous dinosaur on display at the Natural History Museum in London – belongs to this group.
+Dippy, the famous life-size replica of a Diplodocus carnegii skeleton given to the Natural History Museum in London, belongs to this group.

 The M. sinocanadorum fossils were first discovered in China in 1987 within 162-million-year-old rocks.